MrDham/OpenTheremin_V4_with_MIDI/README.md

 # MIDI IMPLEMENTATION - V1.0

-This repo includes software and hardware design.
+This repositoty includes software and hardware design.
 Anyway just the software part is modified here to support MIDI.

 It is the first official version.